raghava505/Automated-Performance-Report-Generator-Load-Runner/README.md

-# Steps to save your load report data into the database.
+# Steps to save your performance load report data into the database.

 ## step 1
-1. Login to autoendtoend node and navigate to project directory (/home/abacus/LoadTests/save-report-data-to-mongo), and make sure you are on the 'main' branch. (git checkout main)
+1. Login to 'perf-prod-dashboard' node.
+2. switch to monkey user (sumonkey)
+3. Navigate to project directory(cd tool_support/LoadTests/save-report-data-to-mongo)
-2. Pull the latest code from github (git pull origin main).
+4. Pull the latest code from github (git pull origin main).
 Make sure you do not have any local changes made (git stash).
-3. Activate the virtual environment : run the command 'source raghava_venv/bin/activate'
+5. Activate the virtual environment : run the command 'source raghava_venv/bin/activate'

 ## step 2
 Run "/scripts/main.py" and enter the required load details, the report data will be saved to database.